deepdivesecurity/home-lab/README.md

 At the time of this push, there are 2 WiFi SSIDs as follows:
 - Main network
   - Secured w/ WPA-2 to allow for the use of private pre-shared keys (PPSKs)
-  - Uses PPSKs to connect devices to their applicable VLAN
+  - Uses PPSKs to connect devices to their applicable VLAN (not including VLAN20: Guest devices)
 - Guest network
   - Allows for guests to connect directly to the Guest VLAN
   - Secured w/ WPA-2/WPA-3